perriera/for_interfaces/linux/README.md

 > However, this is the recommended approach:
 - Install Windows 10/11 on your computer natively
 - Install Visual Studio Code (VSC) on top of your Windows installation
-- Create a SSH public key for your account.
+- Create a SSH public key for your account (using CMD.exe is fine).

+        ssh-keygen -t ed25519 -C "your_email@example.com"
+        cd ~
+        cd .ssh
+        type id_ed25519.pub

+    Copy the whole line of text to the clipboard

 - Create an instance of Ubuntu somewhere on the cloud
     - see [How to install Ubuntu 22.04 using `digitalocean`](https://github.com/perriera/for_interfaces/blob/main/vm/digitalocean/README.md)
 - Add your SSH public key to that instance.

+        cd ~
+        echo <paste clipboard contents here> >> ~/.ssh/authorized_keys

 - Connect to the Ubuntu instance using VSC.
     - see [How to install injections.io(C++17)](https://github.com/perriera/injections)